joakimk/toniq/README.md

-# NOTE: Readme driven development below, this means this tool does not necessarily do what it says below yet.

-**Status**: The core parts are there, failover works, error handling works, jobs are run, automatically retried and concurrency can be limited.
+**Status**: Close to 1.0.
+See the todo list.
+The core parts are there, failover works, error handling works, jobs are run, automatically retried and concurrency can be limited.
 Used in at least one small production app.
-See the 1.0 todo list.

 Toniq
 =======